Islam in South Africa: Organisations

-Organisations such as the Jamiat ul-Ulama of the Transvaal (est. 1923), The Muslim Judicial Council (est. 1945) and Muslim Youth Movement of South Africa (est. 1970) enjoyed a fair amount of moral and financial support from the Muslim community for their social welfare activities.
+Organisations such as the Jamiat ul-Ulama of the Transvaal (est. 1923), The Muslim Judicial Council (est. 1945), The Cape Town Ulama Board and Muslim Youth Movement of South Africa (est. 1970) enjoyed a fair amount of moral and financial support from the Muslim community for their social welfare activities.
 The once strong Muslim Students Association of South Africa (est. 1974), which had branches on many tertiary campuses, became less vocal and thus lost its grip on student activities; the MSA was thus replaced by Islamic societies that were either independent or affiliates of other Muslim organisations outside these institutions.
 There is also a Turkish school Nizamiye Muslim School which was established in 2011.
 There is also a community of the Chisti way of Tasawwuf.

+Salmaan AlFaarsi was founded in 2020 with the vision of educating primarily the indigenous but not restricted to, about Islam and empowering them with financial literacy in order to stop them from being dependent on organizations.
+Their aim is not that of radicals and extremism but also not lax in upholding the pristine teachings of Islam.

 There is emerging black Muslim movement in the township around Gauteng in particular.
 Gauteng Muslim Shurah Council (GMSC) this is as results of a lot of dissatisfaction with the above organisations who are predominantly Indian and coloured and are viewed as colonising the black thought into indopak version of Islam.
 The GMSC is now resourced in all Gauteng townships with regional shurah's with Amir's.
 Amir Mohammed Gadimang is the leader of this group.
 With prominent other regional Amir's Zaid Langa (Soweto) and Abdul Qadir Mandla Nkosi (Tshwane) who are the biggest regions.

 Regulatory and Advisory Bodies

 Besides political parties, a number of Islamic organisations operate in South Africa, looking after various aspects of Muslim life.

 Major organisations include the Muslim Judicial Council, whose activities include the provision of Halaal certification of food.
+The Cape Town Ulama Board (CTUB), a progressive voice whose activities deal with Government dialogue and religious verdicts.
 The South African Hajj and Umrah Council (SAHUC) looks after the needs of South Africa's pilgrims and is responsible for the issuing of Hajj permits.
 There are many other local organisations that exist to look after the interests of the Muslim communities.